SiDtheTurtle/Guides/UnifiReverseProxy/Readme.md

 ## Immich
 You will get a generic bad gateway error.
 Enable web sockets as per the guide above.

+## NodeRed
+The site will appear to load, but quickly you'll get a could not connect to server pop-up.
+Enable web sockets as per the guide above.

 ## qBittorrent
 You get a very simple error of `Unauthorized`.
 A small change is required in the qBittorrent client: